 In 1979, Stephen Hawking became the Lucasian Professor of Mathematics at Cambridge, a distinguished post once held by Isaac Newton.
-He has since received a host of honorary titles, degrees, and awards from major universities and scientific societies.
+He went on to receive a host of honorary titles, degrees, and awards from major universities and scientific societies.
 His academic career was shooting upwards, but his physical health was declining.

 In 1985, he suffered a life-threatening bout of Pneumonia and required a tracheotomy – which removed the last remnants of his speech.
 Stephen Hawking’s ability to work was in great peril, and he now required around-the-clock care.
 A handful of nurses and a select few of his graduate students rose up to the occasion.

-When he first received the device, he could use his eyes to control his writing, but today he can only move a muscle in his right cheek to spell out his words.
-It can take him a full minute to write a word, ten minutes per sentence.
-It’s a long exercise of patience, inducing much frustration and sometimes loneliness as some people grew too impatient and would simply leave him.
-A few of his current carers now admit they got their job due to their ability to wait patiently while Stephen writes his next words.
+When he first received the device, he used his eyes to control his writing, but during the last decade of his life, he could only move a muscle in his right cheek to spell out his words.
+It took him a full minute to write one word and ten minutes per sentence.
+It was a long exercise of patience, inducing much frustration and sometimes loneliness as some people grew impatient and would simply leave him.

 But this setback in his writing didn’t stop Stephen Hawking from documenting his astounding research.
 In 1988, he became a sort of “physics rockstar” with his controversial book A Brief History of Time: From the Big Bang to Black Holes.
 To his surprise, this complex book on Cosmology sold over a million copies – becoming the best-selling nonfiction book.
 Even more surprisingly, it maintained this position for over a year.

-Despite his worsening condition, Stephen Hawking has written and published over 15 books which remain hugely popular today.
-Their lasting impact on the fields of modern astronomy and theoretical physics have made him one of the most distinguished thinkers of our time.
-Moreover, his efforts in making this knowledge widely accessible to the non-scientific community have also made him into the best-known living physicist in the world.
+Despite his condition, Stephen Hawking wrote and published over 15 books which remain hugely popular today.
+Their lasting impact on the fields of modern astronomy and theoretical physics made him one of the most distinguished thinkers of our time.
+Moreover, his efforts in making this knowledge widely accessible to the non-scientific community also made him into the best-known living physicist in the world.

 “Be curious, and however difficult life may seem, there is always something you can do, and succeed at.
-IT matters that you don’t just give up.”
+What matters is that you don’t just give up.”

 – Stephen Hawking